 Our tans have gone, the woolly jumpers are out and the nights are drawing in.
 The good news?
 Well aside from good winter telly and the return of hearty dinners (we missed you, stew), we’re very excited about exploring some of Cornwall’s cosiest pubs.
-From thatched riverside inns to city central beauties, here are five of our favourite Cornish pubs with a hint of Hygge to enjoy on your next Cornwall holiday.
+From thatched riverside inns to city central beauties, here are four of our favourite Cornish pubs with a hint of Hygge to enjoy on your next Cornwall holiday.

 When it comes to quaint and cosy, you’ll be hard pressed to beat Pandora Inn.
 Nestled on Restronguet Creek this 13th century inn has character aplenty.
 The flagstone floors, low-beamed ceilings and thatched roof all work together to create a cosy atmosphere just perfect for whiling away a winter afternoon in.
 Grab a table by the roaring log fire and warm up with a hearty fish pie or bowl of local mussels.
 The wine and real ale menus are definitely worth perusing too.
 And if you happen to visit on an unusually bright winter day, pop your coat on and sip a drink outside on the pontoon.